 Alongside his practice, Kara is widely recognised for his sustained commitment to education and mentoring.
 Kara has supported numerous early-career artists, architects and engineers through the experimental stages of their work, while also holding teaching positions at institutions across the world, including the Architecture Association, KHT Stockholm and the RCA.
 Following the publication of his book Design Engineering: AKT (2008), Kara took up a post at Harvard’s Graduate School of Design, where he is currently one of the longest serving professors.

-This year, the Soane Medal Lecture will be hosted at the Royal Academy of Arts for the first time.
+This year, the Soane Medal Lecture was hosted at the Royal Academy of Arts for the first time.
 Sir John Soane was Professor of Architecture at the RA between 1806 and 1837, in which time he delivered lectures accompanied by his own, meticulous illustrations.
-Two centuries on, the 2024 Soane Medal Lecture will be delivered by a recipient who shares Soane’s commitment to education, mentorship and innovative approaches to the built environment.
+Two centuries on, we're thrilled that the 2024 Soane Medal Lecture was given by a recipient who shares Soane’s commitment to education, mentorship and innovative approaches to the built environment.

 Will Gompertz, Deborah Loeb Brice Director of Sir John Soane’s Museum, said: “Hanif Kara is the engineer to whom Sir John Soane would have turned to realise his most ambitious, exciting designs.
 They might be divided by two centuries, but they are united in the belief that innovative, sympathetic, beautiful architecture can make a lasting and positive impact on the world.”